 Johannesburg is the economic Capital City of Johannesburg.
 It’s known as an unsafe city but despite its bad name it’s also the city that best reflects the country’s turbulent past and challenging future.

 Vibrant and lively Soweto has become much more safe over the recent years.
 It’s still not a good idea to visit this township on your own, certainly not after dark, but a guided tour of Soweto is a great option to discover the place where the apartheid revolution started and where South African history was written.
 You can also get a deeper awareness of African’s history in the very instructive Apartheid Museum.

 At Constitution Hill you can witness the progress that South Africa has made up until today.
 The site is a former prison and military fort that bears testament to South Africa’s turbulent past and, today, is home to the country’s Constitutional Court, which endorses the rights of all citizens.
 Many famous South Africans that laid the corner stones of South Africa as we know it today have served time here.

 Have you visited any of these destinations in South Africa?
-If you have any suggestions to add to our list, drop us a message in the comments below.
-If you haven’t subscribed to Hoponworld yet, follow us to make sure you don’t miss out on our adventures.
-Also feel free to follow us on Instagram and Facebook to see what we are up to.
+If you have any suggestions to add to this list, drop your comments below.

 Loved these destinations in South Africa?
-Share them with your friends.
+Maybe your friends will too.